refinedmods/refinedstorage2/doc/architecture/decision/003-the-platform-api-module.md

 ## Decision

-Refined Storage 2 will have a modloader-neutral (just like the common module) platform API module which addon mods can use to integrate with Refined Storage.
+Refined Storage will have a modloader-neutral (just like the common module) platform API module which addon mods can use to integrate with Refined Storage.

-Moreover, Refined Storage 2 itself will use this platform API module.
+Moreover, Refined Storage itself will use this platform API module.

-The module is named `refinedstorage2-platform-api`.
+The module is named `refinedstorage-platform-api`.

 ## Consequences